mitranim/wordplay/readme.md

 dorkness © M

-you buy food because of your "buyology" © Yury
+you buy food because of your "buyology" © Y

-badroom (for naughty activities) © Yury
+badroom (for naughty activities) © Y

 praysing © M